Heisei era: Events

 Japan's nominal GDP per capita remained stagnant around $40,000 throughout the era.

 Comiket 49 doujinshi convention in 1995.
 The 1990s saw a boom in the international popularity of anime and manga.

 1989 marked the culmination of one of the most rapid economic growth spurts in Japanese history.
 With a dramatically strengthened yen after the 1985 Plaza Accord, the Bank of Japan kept interest rates low, sparking an investment boom that drove Tokyo property values up 60 percent within that year.
 Shortly before New Year's Day, the Tokyo Stock Market index, Nikkei 225, reached its record high of 38,957.
 By 1992, it had fallen to 15,000, signifying the end of Japan's famed "bubble economy".
 Subsequently, Japan experienced the "Lost Decade", which actually consisted of more than ten years of price deflation and largely stagnant GDP as Japan's banks struggled to resolve their bad debts and companies in other sectors struggled to restructure.

 The Recruit scandal of 1988 had already eroded public confidence in the Liberal Democratic Party (LDP), which had controlled the Japanese government for 38 years.
 In 1993, the LDP was ousted by a coalition led by Morihiro Hosokawa.
 However, the coalition collapsed as parties had gathered only to overthrow LDP, and lacked a unified position on almost every social issue.
 The LDP returned to the government in 1994, when it helped to elect Japan Socialist (later Social Democrat) Tomiichi Murayama as prime minister.

 The 1990s saw an "anime boom" period marked by increased popularity of anime and anime conventions.
-Several Japanese media franchises gained global popularity such as Pokémon, Digimon, Sailor Moon, Saint Seiya, Gundam, Cardcaptor Sakura, Dragon Ball, Yu-Gi-Oh and Evangelion, as well as Sanrio products and the animated films of Studio Ghibli.
+Several Japanese media franchises gained global popularity such as Pokémon, Digimon, Sailor Moon, Saint Seiya, Gundam, Cardcaptor Sakura, Dragon Ball, Yu-Gi-Oh and Evangelion, as well as Sanrio products and the animated films of Studio Ghibli, including the Godzilla films.

 In 1995, there was a large 6.8 earthquake in Kobe, Hyōgo and sarin gas terrorist attacks were carried out on the Tokyo Metro by the doomsday cult Aum Shinrikyo.
 Failure of the Japanese government to react to these events promptly led to the formation of non-government organisations which have been playing an increasingly important role in Japanese politics since.